Funded by

 DÜZCE

-The project intends to follow the traces of urbanization in the changing panoramas from the town of Konuralp in Düzce with an artistic visualization.
+The project followed the traces of urbanization in the changing panoramas from the town of Konuralp in Düzce with an artistic visualization.
 Declared as a city by President Süleyman Demirel in the aftermath of the 1999 earthquake, Düzce was subjected to fast and poorly planned development.
-Therefore, the project will use Henri Lefebvre's concept of right to the city as its theoretical foundation, while a series of landscape paintings from the 1990s TV show "The Joy of Painting" by Bob Ross, images, data, and documents collected from local residents will form its visual component.
+Therefore, the project used Henri Lefebvre's concept of right to the city as its theoretical foundation, while a series of landscape paintings from the 1990s TV show "The Joy of Painting" by Bob Ross, images, data, and documents collected from local residents formed its visual component.

-As a resident of Konuralp in Düzce for the past 7 years, the artist has been a witness to the major transformation this city has been going through.
+As a resident of Konuralp in Düzce for a long time, the artist has been a witness to the major transformation this city has been going through.
 Previously known for its rivers, lakes, waterfalls and forests, Düzce today is at the top of the list of poorly planned, most industrialized and air-polluted cities in Turkey.
 Its residents will tirelessly repeat that what used to be vast forests and greenest meadows not too long ago have been replaced with concrete buildings.
-At this point, as we contemplate our rights to the city, this project offers to look at the matter through not just the perspective of humans but also non-human creatures, to rethink Düzce’s natural landscapes in the aftermath of overurbanization and to carry the utopia one step forward.
+At this point, as we contemplate our rights to the city, this project offered to look at the matter through not just the perspective of humans but also non-human creatures, to rethink Düzce’s natural landscapes in the aftermath of overurbanization and to carry the utopia one step forward.

 Image from the town of Konuralp, Düzce